 - staging This is the branch where the next version to be released is located.
 Here the code is stabilized before publishing to Google Play.

 - production This is the branch where the production version is located.
-Your production hot fixes commits goes here.
+Your production hotfixes commits go here.

 Every time you release a new version, no matter if it is an alpha, beta, staged rollout or full rollout, you should create a tag on git from the branch you used to release it.
 Use your android version name to identify each tag.
 For example: v0.1.0, v1.2.0, v3.0.1.
 You can read my previous story about versioning android apps here.

-Following this good practice will let you to checkout the code of any version to reproduce a bug, inspect the source code or whatever you need.
+Following this good practice will let you check out the code of any version to reproduce a bug, inspect the source code or whatever you need.

 Now that we introduced the different main branches, let’s talk about the development workflow.

-At any point of your development phase you need to freeze the code on the master branch in order to start a regression testing or any kind of validation to stabilize the code.
+At any point in your development phase, you need to freeze the code on the master branch to start regression testing or any kind of validation to stabilize the code.
 So, you merge the master branch to the staging one.
 From now on your master branch can start receiving commits for a future version at the same time you stabilize the version at the staging branch.

-If you find any critical bug on your alpha version once released, you should use this alpha branch to commit the fixes, increment the version and publish a new APK in order to continue your alpha testing.
-And don’t forget to merge all your hot fixes, first from the alpha to the staging branch and then from the staging to the master branch.
+If you find any critical bug on your alpha version once released, you should use this alpha branch to commit the fixes, increment the version and publish a new APK to continue your alpha testing.
+And don’t forget to merge all your hotfixes, first from the alpha to the staging branch and then from the staging to the master branch.

 Once you finish your alpha testing you should merge from the alpha to the beta branch.
 Then you are ready to upload your APK to the Google Play Beta Testing Program.

-If you find any critical bug on your beta version, you should use this beta branch to commit the fixes, increment the version and publish a new APK in order to continue your beta testing.
-After this, you should merge your hot fixes from the beta to the alpha branch, then from the alpha to the staging branch and finally from the staging to the master branch.
-Given that your alpha branch was updated, it could be a good idea to also release a new alpha version to Google Play, so your alpha users also get the hot fix found on the beta testing.
+If you find any critical bug on your beta version, you should use this beta branch to commit the fixes, increment the version and publish a new APK to continue your beta testing.
+After this, you should merge your hotfixes from the beta to the alpha branch, then from the alpha to the staging branch and finally from the staging to the master branch.
+Given that your alpha branch was updated, it could be a good idea to also release a new alpha version to Google Play, so your alpha users also get the hotfix found on the beta testing.
 This is only required if you have both alpha and beta versions active at the same time.